mi-1000/ftf/HELP.md

 - You can add exceptions with the bang character `!`:
   - `!example.py` tells Git to track `example.py`, even if you added the line `*.py`.
 - You can use hashtags `#` to add comments like in Python.
-- (Do not touch this file if you are unsure what you are doing, and always make sure you do not upload sensitive data by mistake, because it will be tracked by Git and anybody will be able to find it even if it does not appear in the final version of the project, this is why it is best to ask everybody first)
+- (Do not touch this file if you are unsure what you are doing, and always make sure you do not upload sensitive data by mistake, because it will be tracked by Git and anybody will be able to find it even if it does not appear in the final version of the project, this is why it is best to ask everybody first).

 ### Let's come back to Git functionalities

 - Git allows you to store your changes locally even if you don't have an Internet access:
   - On GitHub Desktop: `Commit to <branch>`
-  - CMD/PowerShell/Bash: `git commit -a -m "<a_short_summary_of_your_changes>"` - The flag `-a` stands for "all", but you can commit some specific files only if you prefer, by specifying their name instead
+  - CMD/PowerShell/Bash: `git commit -a -m "<a_short_summary_of_your_changes>"` - The flag `-a` stands for "all", but you can commit some specific files only if you prefer, by specifying their name instead.
 - You then might want to share your changes with others and upload them to the remote repository on Github, so that others can pull your changes:
   - On GitHub Desktop: `Push changes`
   - CMD/PowerShell/Bash: `git push`